rwood-moz/awsy/README.md

 It is assumed that you already have a B2G build environment setup, with a successful build of the B2G emulator already completed.
 Also within the standard B2G build folder is the B2G/tools folder, which contains the get_about_memory.py script.

-The following environment variable MUST be set and exported in order for AWSY to locate your emulator build and the about_memory script:
+The B2G_HOME environment variable MUST be set and exported in order for AWSY to locate your emulator build and the about_memory script:

-B2G_HOME = <path to your B2G build> i.e. /home/rwood/B2G
+        ie. B2G_HOME = /home/rwood/B2G
+        export B2G_HOME

 2) Orangutan: